 Water temperature and steeping time each play an important role in creating the flavor in your cup:

 Common mistakes made when brewing tea

 Mistake 1: Using the wrong water temperature

 The temperature of the water is very crucial and varies depending on the type of tea.
-You may remember your Mom putting the teapot on the stove and awaiting the screech announcing that the water was "ready".
+You may remember your Mom putting the teapot on the stove and awaiting the screech announcing that the water was "ready" to pour over her tea bag.
 In reality, for most teas, it was too late.

 - Green tea 150-175°F

 - Black tea 205°F

 - Rooibos tea 205°F

 - Herbal tea 212°F

 It's really simple to achieve the right temperature if you have an electric kettle with temperature control.
 If not, just remember the rule of thumb that water simmers at 190°F, so for green tea keep the water just below a simmer.
 The teapot "screech" indicated that the water was a full boil, and at sea level, this means 212°F, so hopefully, your mom was steeping herbal tea!